 G.43-G.51 W.L.
 Bragg G.43 Speech at presentation of Honorary Fellowship, Institute of Physics, to Bragg, December 1958.
 1 p. ms. G.44 Speech at presentation during celebration of 50th Anniversary of Bragg's Nobel Prize, held at Royal Institution, October 1965.
 3 pp. notes, programme of events.
 G.45, G.46 Memorial notice of Bragg for Annual Record of Trinity College, Cambridge, 1971.
 G.45 Ms. notes and draft.
 G.46 Typescript version with ms. corrections.
 Editorial correspondence.
 G.47-G.51 Address at Memorial Service for Bragg, September 1971.
 G.47 Ms. drafts.
 G.48 3 typescript versions, all with ms. corrections.
 G.49 Correspondence with Lady Bragg (including recollections and information, Order of Service).
 G.50 Correspondence with Mrs. A. Caroe (Bragg's sister) (including recollections and information).
-Q.51 Correspondence with S. Bragg (son).
+Correspondence with S. Bragg (son).
 G.51 Background material and published tributes to Bragg.
 G.52 S. Chapman 1 p. ms. recollections, for Chapman's 80th birthday presentation volume.

-G.53-G.74 Cherwell, Viscount (F.A.
-Lindemann)

-Correspondence, recollections, reports and other information collected by Thomson, mainly from co- when writing the Memoir of Cherwell for the Roya (published in Biographical Memoirs of Fellows of T Society , 4 , 1958).
-The material, not all of which was used in the pub- work, is presented in alphabetical order of corresp with a short note on any information of particular A few items pre-date the writing of the Memoir , an of the correspondence continues after that date.
+G.53-G.74 53-G.74 Cherwell, Viscount (F.A.
+Lindemann) Correspondence, recollect information collected by TI when writing the Memoir o (published in Biographical Society , 4 , 1958).
+Correspondence, recollections, reports and other information collected by Thomson, mainly from colleagues, when writing the Memoir of Cherwell for the Royal Society (published in Biographical Memoirs of Fellows of The Royal Society, 4 , 1958).
+The material, not all of wh work, is presented in alpha with a short note on any in tich was used in the published betical order of correspondent, formation of particular interest.
+A few items pre-date the w of the correspondence cont riting of the Memoir , and some inves after that date.
 G.53 C. Babington Smith On 'spinning flight' .
-1959

-G.54 Birkenhead 1958-62

-On 'spinning flight' and other from Birkenhead's biography of Prof in Two Worlds', 1961.

-G.55 B. Bleaney 1958-59

-G.56 A.A.D.
-Montague Browne 1957

-G.57 D.M.B.
-Butt 1957-58

-Includes recollections of Cherwell's Statistical Branch 1940-42, some annotated by Thomson for quotation, and comments on draft Memoir .
+1959 G.54 Birkenhead 1958-62 On 'spinning flight' of from Birkenhead's biog Prof in Two Worlds', 1 and other matters arising raphy of Cherwell 'The 961 .
+G.55 B. Bleaney 1958-59 G.56 A.A.D.
+Montague Browne 1957 G.57 D.M.B.
+Butt 1957-58 Includes recollections Branch 1940-42, some quotation, and commen of Cherwell's Statistical annotated by Thomson for ats on draft Memoir .
 G.58 E.J.S.
-Clarke 1958

-Includes recollections of Cherwell's wartime activities.

-G.59 G.M.B.
-Dobson 1958

-G.60 W.S.
-Farren 1957-48

-On 'spinning flight'; includes a substantial account by Farren of Cherwell's work in aerodynamics of which only part was used in the Memoir .
-See G.83-G.94 for Thomson's obituary of Farren.
+Clarke 1958 Includes recollections of Cherwell's wartime activities.
+G. 59 G.M.B.
+Dobson 1958 G.60 W.S.
+Farren 1957-48 On 'spinning flight'; i account by Farren of C of which only part was ncludes a substantial herwell's work in aerodynamics used in the Memoir .
+See G.83-G.94 for Th omson's obituary of Farren.
 G.61 C.F.
 Goodeve 1958